 In 2015 she founded UNUM Project, her following creative step.
 This unique encounter between tap dance and original live electronic music debuted its first 25 min show in Turin (Italy, December 2016).
-For more info, check the project official website: www.unum-project.com
+For more info, check the official project website:

-Recently she started working as a tap dance Assistant guiding the renowned choreographer Aixa Guerra in the construction of the Tap Dance piece included in the successful musical La Jaula de las Locas (premiered at Teatre Tivoli of Barcelona in September 2018).
+As an assistant choreographer, she worked guiding the renowned choreographer Aixa Guerra in the construction of the Tap Dance piece included in the successful musical La Jaula de las Locas (premiered at Teatre Tivoli of Barcelona in September 2018).